mimecuvalo/cra-all-the-things/docs/readme.md

 - dev mode, sqllite
 - staging / canary server flags
 - Redis
-- immutability, via immutable.js / immer
+- immutability, via immutable.js / immer, graphql: `freezeResults: true` and `assumeImmutableResults: true`
 - serve.js currently uses a bundle.js server-side which gives crap stack traces. some beautiful day we wouldn't need to use webpack basically when we just went to be able to require the constructApps function directly!

 ### 🔭 Things to explore (experimental roadmap)